wp-plugins/wp-declutter/readme.txt

 == Changelog ==

+= 1.5 =
+* Added menu item class filtering

 = 1.4 =
-* Added version-specific filters for Wordpress 3.1
+* Added version-specific filters for WordPress 3.1
-* Modified upgrade routine to account for changes in upgrade procedure in Wordpress 3.1
+* Modified upgrade routine to account for changes in upgrade procedure in WordPress 3.1
 * Performance improvements for class filtering

 = 1.3 =
-* Added new class filters for classes introduced in Wordpress 3.1 beta/RC
+* Added new class filters for classes introduced in WordPress 3.1 beta/RC

 = 1.2 =
 * Added the option to completely disable body, post and comment classes.
-* Added new class filters for classes introduced in Wordpress 3.1 alpha
+* Added new class filters for classes introduced in WordPress 3.1 alpha

 = 1.1 =
 * Added filtering for classes in the <body> tag